kenpeter/zend_auth_flow/readme.md

 After you press the submit button, you will be redirected back to the app's home page.
 You should be able to see list of tickets.

 You can also decline it, by pressing the 'Cancel' button on the login form.
-I found that, at the time, when I press the 'Cancel' button, Zendesk does not redirect myself back to my app.
+I found that, at the time, when I pressed the 'Cancel' button, Zendesk does not redirect myself back to my app.
 So.........
 I think you better not to decline it. :)

 ### When you have a token